kelayamatoz/Digital-Systems-Design-Lab/lab1.md

 ```
 <!-- <img src="./img/scp.png" width="70%" height="60%"> -->

 Lab1Part1RegExample.tar.gz is a compressed file.
 Once you login, you will need to first decompress it.
-After the decompression finishes, you can run the design by using the "Top" executable:
+After the decompression finishes, you can run the design by:
 ```bash
 x Lab1Part1RegExample.tar.gz
 cd Lab1Part1RegExample